Harbringe/unikron-eth/README.md

 For questions and support:
 - Create an issue in the repository
 - Check the documentation
-- Review the test files for examples
+- Review the API endpoints for usage examples

 ## 🔮 Future Enhancements